aws-samples/aws-augmentability/README.md

 ## Phase 2, option 2: building and deploying to AWS Amplify Console

  1. Complete Phase 1 (see above)
- 2. Deploy to AWS Amplify Console (https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html)
+ 2. Deploy to the AWS Amplify Console (https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html).
+At Step 2a make sure to replace command `npm run build` with `npm run-script build`